gcwealthproject/gcwealthproject/README.md

 ## Resources and Documentation

 - **Warehouse Documentation**: A detailed PDF that explains the technical aspects of our data collection, organization, and more.
-[Download Documentation](https://github.com/gcwealthproject/gcwealthproject/blob/main/warehouse_documentation.pdf).
+[Link to Documentation](https://osf.io/preprints/socarxiv/ta67n/).

 - **Digital Library of Research on Wealth Inequality**: A vast database that includes abstracts and, when possible, full texts of significant articles, chapters, and books focused on wealth inequality.
 [Link to Library](https://wealthproject.gc.cuny.edu/digital-library-of-research/), [Download the bib file](https://drive.google.com/file/d/13Q4ulzt38phSGrWs7xpukmqAPYptfMq8/view?usp=sharing).